AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-engagement-programs/people-who-have-exhausted-content.md

 ## Stream {#stream}

-1. You can also see the total people who have exhausted content under the Streams tab on the stream itself.
+1. You can also see the total people who have exhausted content under the [!UICONTROL Streams] tab on the stream itself.

    ![](assets/image2014-9-15-18-3a21-3a38.png)